fox9909/CoqQLR/README.md

 # Introduction

 This is a project about a Hoare Logic for Local reasoning about classical-quantum programs.
+The complete work can be found in our paper [Local Reasoning about Probabilistic Behaviour for Classical--Quantum Programs](https://doi.org/10.48550/arXiv.2308.04741).

 # Installation